 Victorian Farmhouse Kitchen Update – The Layout:

 The base cabinets were just installed.
-We went with a white refrigerator with an upper cabinet hanging above, and then next to that are some base cabinets.
+We went with a white refrigerator with an upper cabinet hanging above, and next to that are some base cabinets.

 Then, we have a vintage farmhouse sink, on top of a custom cabinet that has two drawers and two doors.

-Next to the sink is another set of cabinets, and then the antique stove we had fully restored.
-We originally purchased the stove for $300 from a Facebook marketplace, and then put almost $1000 into it to restore it and run the gas line.
+Next to the sink is another set of cabinets, and then the antique stove that we had fully restored.
+We originally purchased the stove for $300 from Facebook marketplace, and then put almost $1000 into it to restore it and run the gas line.